rfhb/ctrdata/docs/reference/ctrLoadQueryIntoDb.md

 loaded, query details are stored in the collection and can be accessed using [dbQueryHistory](https://rfhb.github.io/ctrdata/reference/dbQueryHistory.md).
-A previous query can be re-run, which replaces or adds trial records while keeping any user annotations of trial records.
+A previous query can be re-run, which replaces existing or adds new trial records while keeping any user annotations of existing trial records.

 ## Usage